 Friday May 8th- Course Load Reduction Deadline for Graduate Students

 Graduate students need to submit completed course load reduction application and supporting documentation (if a student is already registered with SSD and approved for a Course Load Reduction, no additional documentation is required).

 Medical Withdrawal : University Health Services (UHS) and the Counseling and Mental Health Center (CMHC) process medical withdrawals (MW) when significant medical or mental health problems affect a student’s ability to attend classes or perform academically.
 Although all applications and documentation are to be submitted to Services for Students with Disabilities we do not make the final determination for these requests.

-Undergraduate students can withdraw directly through their college until Tuesday November 4th.
-SSD will only accept Medical Withdrawal applications for undergraduates from November 5th-December 5th (the last class day).
+Undergraduate students can withdraw directly through their college until Monday April 6th.
+SSD will only accept Medical Withdrawal applications for undergraduates from Tuesday April 7th-Friday May 8th (the last class day).